 Houston photographer Rob Greer doesn’t mind paying Google for the extra storage space.
 He doesn’t have time to go through his inbox and delete emails to make room.

-“I pay $1.99 a month now,” says Greer, 50.
+“I pay $1.99 a month now,” says Greer, 53.
 Gmail is “really inexpensive when you think about it.
 They could charge me $9.99 a month and I’d still pay it.”

-Google charges $1.99 a month, $19.99 annually for 100 GB of storage; $2.99 a month, $29.99 annually for 200 GB of storage; or $9.99 monthly, $99.99 annually for two terabytes of storage.
-Think about how important email is to you.
-Could you live without it?
+Google charges $1.99 a month, $19.99 annually for 100 GB of storage; $2.99 a month, $29.99 annually for 200 GB of storage; or $9.99 a month, $99.99 annually for 2 terabytes (TB) of storage.

 Other services also levy fees

 Email service storage limits